 This has led to the rise of soundbites and slogans to communicate complex ideas.
 And while this can be helpful in some instances, it also oversimplifies many issues and prevents us from having productive conversations.

 Similarly, Facebook has become a place people go to get news.
-But because Facebook is designed algorithmically to show us content that we’re interested in, it also creates echo chambers where people only see information that reaffirms their existing beliefs.
+But because Facebook is designed algorithmically to show us content we’re interested in, it also creates echo chambers where people only see information that reaffirms their beliefs.
 It can lead to severe problems when people are exposed to only one side of an issue.

 The impact of Social Media on Political Communication